As a marketer, you know how difficult it is to organize and execute your projects on time.

 We’re betting it will.

 Then, once your team is ready to start executing your sprints with lighting speed sign up for a two week trial of CoSchedule or schedule a demo.
-Combined with this guide, you’ll be using Marketing Projects and Team Performance Reports to plan and manage marketing sprints in no time.
+Combined with this guide, you'll be using Marketing Campaigns and Team Performance Reports to plan and manage marketing sprints in no time.

 Does your marketing team have a unique sprint planning process?
 Share it with us in the comments.